ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream in which to perform updates
+- `streamId` -- stream identifier for the request
-- `items` -- list of new items to replace existing items
+- `items` -- events to write to the stream

-Writes items to specified stream.
-Will insert or replace.
-If any individual index has a problem, the enter set of attempted UpdateValues is rolled back (no updates at all are done).
-The index that caused the issue can also be determined in the error response.
+Writes `items` to specified stream.
+Performs an insert or a replace, depending on whether an event already exists at the index of individual itesm.
+If any item fails to write, entire operation is rolled back and no events are written to the stream.
+The index that caused the issue is included in the error response.